trailofbits/necessist/README.md

 Necessist iteratively removes statements and method calls from tests and then runs them to help identify such cases.

+Generally speaking, Necessist will not attempt to remove a statement if it is one the following:

+- A declaration (e.g., a local or `let` binding)
+- A `break` or `continue`

+Also, for some frameworks, certain statements and methods are ignored (see [below](#supported-framework-specifics)).

 ## Usage

 ```